 This page explains how to create an Arm node pool, why multi-architecture images are the recommended way to deploy Arm workloads, and how to schedule Arm workloads.

 Before you create node pools for your Arm workloads, you need the following resources:

-- The name of an existing AWS cluster to create the node pool in.
-This cluster must use a Kubernetes version of 1.24 or later.
+- An existing AWS cluster to create the node pool in.
+This cluster must run Kubernetes version 1.24 or later.

 - An IAM instance profile for the node pool VMs.

 - A subnet where the node pool VMs will run.

 If your cluster is running Kubernetes version 1.24, an x86 node pool to run the Connect Agent.

 For details on how to create a node pool in Anthos clusters on AWS, see Create a node pool.